comunica/Article-ISWC2023-SolidQuery/content/conclusions.md

 This work provides an answer to the increasing need of querying over decentralized environments, and uncovers next steps for resolving current limitations.
-As such, we are a step closer to a decentralized Web where users are in full control over their data.
+Hence, bringing us closer towards querying a decentralized Web where users are in full control.